GoogleCloudPlatform/python-docs-samples/composer/tools/composer_dags.md

 This document describes usage of composer_dags.py script.

-Purpose of the script it to provide a tool to pause or unpause all the DAGs (except airflow_monitoring) of a Composer environment.
+The purpose of the script is to provide a tool to pause or unpause all the DAGs (except airflow_monitoring) of a Composer environment.

 ## Prerequisites